platonics-delft/kinematics_calibration/README.md

 The mean absolute error  went from 7.79e-03 to 3.47e-04 on the test data on average Percentage of removed error on test set: 94.92

-We can read the on the training set but also in the test set, 95 % of the consistency error was removed after the calibration.
+We can read that on the training set but also in the test set, 95 % of the consistency error was removed after the calibration.
 This makes the robot to be almost perfectly calibrated.

 ### Visualize the overlay of the robot prediction
 You can generate also an overlay of the robot in the different configurations that were recorded.
 For example